dougaparry/Stats_Notes/README.md

-# Stats_Notes
+# Stats Notes
-A collection of documents on various statistical conceptions, with applications in R
+A collection of documents on various statistical concepts with applications in R